Wicayonima-Reborn/Wicayonima-Reborn/README.md

 ## Notes

-- Backend engineering is my primary path
+* Backend engineering is my primary path
-- Mobile and systems knowledge are complementary strengths
+* Mobile and systems knowledge are complementary strengths
+* Comfortable working with relational and NoSQL databases
-- Open to collaboration, code reviews, and open-source work
+* Open to collaboration, code reviews, and open-source work
-- Continuous learning over chasing hype
+* Continuous learning over chasing hype